dekuNukem/duckyPad-Pro/README.md

 ![alt_text](resources/photos/title.jpeg)

-Incorporating 4 years worth of feedback from the [original duckyPad](https://github.com/dekuNukem/duckyPad), duckyPad Pro combines long-requested upgrades with a no-nonsense design, aiming simply to be the **most capable** macropad today.
+Built on 4 years of feedback from the [original duckyPad](https://github.com/dekuNukem/duckyPad), **duckyPad Pro** combines long-requested upgrades with a no-nonsense design, aiming simply to be the **most capable** macropad today.

 ## Get One